aaronparker/aaronparker.github.io/_drafts/visual-c-redistributable-installer5434-revision-v1-Install-VisualCRedistributables.ps1-8211-A-Visual-C-Redistributable-Installer.md

 # Using Install-VisualCRedistributables.ps1

 Download&nbsp;[Install-VisualCRedistributables.ps1](https://github.com/aaronparker/Install-VisualCRedistributables/blob/master/bin/Install-VisualCRedistributables.ps1 "Install-VisualCRedistributables.ps1"){#6688ca8243a1ff4cb920b2f5b0eb5d4f-fc78b16fb52218a5ca1961809bece9155c302c06.js-navigation-open}&nbsp;and&nbsp;[VisualCRedistributablesSupported.xml](https://github.com/aaronparker/Install-VisualCRedistributables/blob/master/bin/VisualCRedistributablesSupported.xml "VisualCRedistributables.xml"){#ae2b8c9175203ac3b93b3a45bf39ac3f-2392f8cdffa2c6a99fa7b73e04bccc284321c434.js-navigation-open}&nbsp;from the repository and edit the XML as required.
 As this includes all supported redistributables from 2008 to 2017, all will be downloaded and installed by default.
-If you don&#8217;t need all of them in your environment, remove those that aren&#8217;t required.
+If you don't need all of them in your environment, remove those that aren't required.

-The script can be run in two phases &#8211; one to download the installers and again to install the redistributables &#8211; this is useful for downloading the installers to add to your reference image via MDT, for example.
+The script can be run in two phases - one to download the installers and again to install the redistributables - this is useful for downloading the installers to add to your reference image via MDT, for example.
 The script can also be used to download and install in one action.

 ## Parameters